Heritage Open Days 2014

 Why not take the opportunity to step inside the fabulous Victorian Pavilion Theatre now known as the Winter Gardens in Morecambe or gaze over the fantastic array of classic bikes on show.
 Or take a trip to the quaint village of Heysham where you will find the remains of St Patrick's Chapel and see the ancient rock-hewn graves which are amongst the ruins.

-This year, there are a great number of opportunities to discover what is actually on your doorstep - guided walks around Lancaster's Dalton Square and the Friarage in the Middle Ages; learn all about the district's fine buildings.
-One such building is the Quakers Meeting House in Meeting House Lane, discover what's inside this Grade 2 Listed Building built in 1652 and its impact on Lancaster today.
+A great number of opportunities to discover what is actually on your doorstep - on guided walks around Lancaster's Dalton Square and the Friarage in the Middle Ages you can learn all about the district's fine buildings.
+One such building is the Quakers' Meeting House in Meeting House Lane; come and discover what's inside this Grade 2 Listed Building, built in 1652, and its impact on Lancaster today.
 Explore the myths of Freemasonry and take a look inside the mysterious Masonic Lodge in Morecambe.

 Buick at the Bradford to Morecambe Car Rally

-Take in the best views across Morecambe bay from the open top double decker bus, or learn all about Morecambe's Art Deco past with a guided tour.
+Take in the best views across Morecambe Bay from the open top double decker bus, or learn all about Morecambe's Art Deco past with a guided tour.
 Step back in time at the Platform with a Vintage Village Hall and Tea Room where you will find vintage stalls, enjoy homemade cakes and enjoy tea served in vintage china.
-For full details download the leaflet on the right.

-This year is the 25th anniversary of the Bradford to Morecambe Historic Vehicle Rally and will no doubt be quite a spectacle, from Bentleys to Buicks, over 140 vintage cars will be arriving along the promenade in a grand cavalcade to the Arena where you can take a closer look at these amazing vehicles.
+The Bradford to Morecambe Historic Vehicle Rally, taking place this weekend, will no doubt be quite a spectacle!
+From Bentleys to Buicks, over 140 vintage cars will be arriving along the promenade in a grand cavalcade to the Arena where you can take a closer look at these amazing vehicles.